Livini-Perera/Livini-Perera/README.md

 ---

 ### **Other Notable Projects in C++**
-- **Monthly Income Calculator**: Developed a program that calculates the total salary after considering allowances and deductions.
+- **Monthly Income**: Developed a program to calculate the total pay after the allowances and deductions. 💵🧮
-- **Coin Toss Game**: A fun interactive program that randomly generates a coin toss result and compares it with user input, adding an element of gamification.
+- **Coin Toss**: A program to randomly generate a number and tally it with the user input to create gamification. 🎲🤖
-- **Rainfall Analyzer**: A program that reads a file containing monthly rainfall data and computes the average rainfall for each month.
+- **Rainfall**: A program to read a file and output average rainfall for months accordingly. ☔📅
-- **Time Converter**: A program that accepts user input for time and displays it in both 12-hour and 24-hour formats, utilizing classes, objects, and functions, while also providing a personalized greeting.
+- **Time**: A program to get user input for time and display it in 12 hr format and 24 hr format using classes, objects, constructors, and functions, and display greetings accordingly. 🕒🎉
-- **Average Velocity Calculator**: Designed a program that calculates the average speed based on user-defined functions, enhancing problem-solving skills in programming.
+- **Average Velocity Calculator**: Developed a program to calculate average speed using user-defined functions. 🚗💨
-- **Isosceles Triangle Geometry**: A program that calculates the area and perimeter of an isosceles triangle using object-oriented programming concepts like classes and objects.
+- **Isosceles Triangle**: A program to calculate the area and the perimeter of a triangle using classes and objects. 🔺📐

 <header style="width: 100%; height: 10px;">
   <img src="Untitled design.png" alt="Header Image" style="width: 100%; height: 20%;" />
 </header>

-## 🎯 Goals for 2024
+## **🎯 Goals for 2024**
 - 🌟 Master advanced C++ concepts (like classes, constructors, and objects).
+- 📚 Deepen my understanding of **SQL** and database management to enhance my technical skills.
-- 🌍 Travel to **Switzerland** to fulfill my childhood dream.
+- ✈️ Travel to **France** and **Italy** to explore new cultures, languages, and experiences.
-- 💻 Build and deploy a full-stack web application.
-- 📜 Expand my knowledge in **sustainable energy solutions**.

 <header style="width: 100%; height: 10px;">
   <img src="Untitled design.png" alt="Header Image" style="width: 100%; height: 20%;" />